injekim/The-Nottingham-Forest/README.md

 ![schema](./README/schema.png)

 ### Search query
+> The search bar and side bar traits are used to retrieve a list of products that match the keywords and selected traits.
 ```sql
 SELECT products.product_id, products.product_name, products.price, products.image_url, GROUP_CONCAT(product_traits.trait_id, ':', product_trait_values.value SEPARATOR ', ') AS traits
 FROM products